 The Adviser has engaged the Sub-Adviser to act as the Fund's non-discretionary sub-adviser.
 The Sub-Adviser is located at 151 Detroit Street, Denver, CO 80206, and is registered with the SEC as an investment adviser under the Advisers Act.
 See "Risk Factors - Risks Related to Conflicts of Interest" in the prospectus.
-The Sub-Adviser and any other sub-adviser retained by the Adviser will be paid by the Adviser based on the portion of Fund assets allocated to the Sub-Adviser by the Adviser.
+The Sub-Adviser will be paid by the Adviser based on the portion of Fund assets allocated to the Sub-Adviser by the Adviser.

-The basis for the Board's approval of the Management Agreement and the Sub-Advisory Agreement between the Adviser and the Sub-Adviser is provided in the Fund's semi-annual report for the period ended June 30, 2022.
-The basis for subsequent continuations of the Fund's Management Agreement and Sub-Advisory Agreement will be provided in annual or semi-annual reports to Shareholders for the periods during which such continuations occur.
+The basis for the Board's initial approval of the Management Agreement and the Sub-Advisory Agreement between the Adviser and the Sub-Adviser is provided in the Fund's semi-annual report for the period ended June 30, 2022.
+The basis for subsequent continuations of the Fund's Management Agreement and Sub-Advisory Agreement will be provided in the semi-annual report to Shareholders for the period ended June 30.